-Getting along with 3D printing is challenging, but if you are lucky enough and got an accurate and updated article on how to get along with it, then you will not take much time to become an expert in the field.
+Getting along with 3D printing is challenging, but if you are lucky enough and got an accurate and updated article on how to get along with it, then you will not take much time to become an expert in the field of 3D printing.

-Since you have landed here, consider yourself lucky as here we are going to talk about the 3D printer filament types and their specific use in 3D printing.
+Since you have landed here, consider yourself lucky as here we are going to talk about the 3D printer filament types and their specific use in 3D printing business.

 What is Filament?